Romy Haag: Career

 In 1972, an American show manager offered Haag a tour booking and she performed her show Berlin Chanson at Fire Island, in Long Island and Atlantic City.
 There she met and fell in love with a street musician from Berlin and decided to move back to Europe to live in the German city with him.

 In 1974, at age 26, she opened her own cabaret, named Chez Romy Haag, in Berlin-Schöneberg.
 Visitors to the venue included Udo Lindenberg, Zizi Jeanmaire, Patricia Highsmith, Bryan Ferry, Tina Turner, Horst Buchholz, Grace Jones, Rainer Werner Fassbinder, Iggy Pop, Freddie Mercury, Lou Reed and Mick Jagger, whom she first met in 1973.

 In 1976, Haag and David Bowie began a romantic relationship.
 Bowie subsequently moved to Berlin and completed his first German tour.

 Haag's first single "Liege-Samba" appeared in 1977, with Udo Lindenberg contributing the lyrics and music.
 She went on tour with Lindenberg, and in the following year, released her single "Superparadise".
 In 1979, The New Yorker profiled her in a photo tribute.
 In 1981, her first album So bin ich was released with Klaus Hoffmann contributing the lyrics.

 In 1983, Haag sold her night club to travel the world.
 Returning to Germany in 1986, she began touring Germany, Austria, Switzerland and the U.S. with her City in the Night show.
 During mid 1980s, Haag was featured in the performance art video installation Queen Zero.
 During her career, she performed with Conny Göckel, Alexander Kraut, Lutz Woite, Friedel Schwarz, Erik Küppers, Blacky Schwarz, Roland Götz, Hansi Wallbaum, Uli Moritz, Eberhardt Fortmann.

 In 2010, she had a role as a receptionist in the internet soap opera Doc Love playing alongside Dieter Bach, Oliver Bender and Ellenie Salvo González.

 Honors and awards

 In 1997 Haag received the Teddy Award at the Berlinale 1997 for her life work.
 The Teddy Award is awarded in recognition of films with LGBTQIA topics.

 The German astronomer Felix Hormuth named one of the minor planets he discovered on 29 January 2009 after Romy Haag.
 The asteroid is officially named 305660 Romyhaag.

+Georg Kajanus wrote a song about her, released on Datas 1983 album 2-Time.